'Massive' Russian Strikes Kill at Least 30 Across Ukraine - The Moscow Times

 Ukraine presidential aide Andriy Yermak said Kyiv needed "more support and strength to stop this terror."

-"Unless Congress takes urgent action in the new year, we will not be able to continue sending the weapons and vital air defense systems Ukraine needs to protect its people," Biden said in a statement.
+"Unless Congress takes urgent action in the new year, we will not be able to continue sending the weapons and vital air defense systems Ukraine needs to protect its people," Biden said.

 "Congress must step up and act without any further delay."